co-demos/apiviz-frontend/_posts/2019-05-01-presentation.md

     - plain text search ;
     - filters ;

+You can also add static pages by linking routes to raw html files hosted elsewhere (for instance on Github or Gitlab).

 All of the above is customizable from the back office

 {% include figure image_path="/documentation/screenshots/list-view-sonum-01.png" alt="map view" %}